DesaiKavina/CMPE_266_NLP_Powered_Social_Media_Dashboard_for_Tweets/README.md

 Below is the list of resources to be configured for this project:

   Amazon S3 <br/>
+  Amazon Simple Storage Service (Amazon S3) is an object storage service offering scalability, data availability, security,    	 and performance.
+It is designed for 99.999999999% of durability, and storing the data for millions of applications for
+  organizations all around the world. <br/> Below are the steps to create S3 bucket : <br/>

+	1. Open Amazon S3 console at https://console.aws.amazon.com/s3/.
+	2. Choose Create bucket.
+	3. Enter the bucket name and region where you want the bucket to reside. (here region is N. Virginia)
+	4. Choose Create.

   Amazon Kinesis Data Firehose <br/>
+  Amazon Kinesis Data Firehose is used for reliably loading streaming data into data stores and analytics tools.
+It captures, 	transforms, and loads streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, Splunk and enables near   real-time analytics with existing business intelligence tools and dashboards. <br/>
+  In this project, we are capturing real time Twitter data in Amazon Kinesis Data firehose for the analysis.<br/>

   Amazon Athena <br/>
+  Amazon Athena is an interactive query service making it easy for analyzing data in Amazon S3 using standard SQL.
+Athena is     serverless, so there is no infrastructure to manage, and you pay only for the queries that you run. <br/>
   Amazon QuickSight <br/>
+  Amazon QuickSight is a fully managed service that lets you easily create and publish interactive dashboards including ML     	 Insights.
+Dashboards can then be accessed from any device, and embedded into your applications, portals, and websites. <br/>

   Amazon IAM <br/>

   Amazon Lambda <br/>
   Amazon EC2 <br/>
+  Amazon Elastic Compute Cloud (Amazon EC2) is a web service providing secure, resizable compute capacity in the cloud.
+It is 	designed to make web-scale cloud computing easier for developers. <br/>
+  Below are the steps for creating AWS EC2 instance for this project : <br/>

+  	Create VPC and subnets with below configuration :
+	Select this option (to avoid charges to your account):
+    	In "Specify the details of your NAT gateway" Section, Select "Use NAT Instance Instead".

+	    NAT Instance Type:          t2.micro
+	    NAT Instance Keypair:

+	    CIDR block                  10.0.0.0/16
+	    Public Subnet:              10.193.10.0/24

+	Launch a new EC2 Instance into your new VPC as follows:

+	T2 Micro Instance
+	VPC: Twitter_Data
+	Public Subnet
+	Auto Assign Public IP
+	Security Group: (create new) with ports 22 open Select Key Pair:
+	AWS Instance Name: Twitter_data

 ## How to run the project